I’m 27 — Should I Start Telling My Dates That I Probably Don’t Want Kids?

 AdvertisementADVERTISEMENT

 The trouble is, recently I’ve been thinking about how and when to tell the men I date all of this, especially as I always date men older than me, who are usually in their early 30s.
-It’s an age in which a lot of people find themselves at a crossroads of decision making, and I don’t want to deprive anyone of a future centred on a traditional family unit.
-I realize that what I want by comparison is unconventional and unexpected, but I also know I’m not the only one questioning the model presented to us as young girls with our dolls and toy houses.
-Pew Research Centre found one in five American women ends her childbearing years without having a child, whereas in the 1970s it was one in ten.
-The trend is even more apparent in women with advanced degrees.
+It’s an age in which a lot of people find themselves at a crossroads of decision-making, and I don’t want to deprive anyone of a future centred on a traditional family unit.
+I realise that what I want by comparison is unconventional and unexpected, but I also know I’m not the only one questioning the model presented to us as young girls with our dolls and toy houses.

 AdvertisementADVERTISEMENT